jsx-eslint/eslint-plugin-react/docs/rules/jsx-curly-spacing.md

-# Enforce or disallow spaces inside of curly braces in JSX attributes. (react/jsx-curly-spacing)
+# Enforce or disallow spaces inside of curly braces in JSX attributes and expressions. (react/jsx-curly-spacing)

 While formatting preferences are very personal, a number of style guides require or disallow spaces between curly braces.